Our experienced team is available to assist and guide you through every stage of the buying process, from start to finish!

 5. Understand your rights

-Obtain a copy of the Office of Fair Trading’s “Buying or selling a home” factsheet to better understand your rights as a buyer, and if you’re planning on bidding at auction, we recommend you read the Office of Fair Trading's "Bidder's Guide" before you attend the auction.
+Visit the NSW Fair Trading website to obtain a copy of their fact sheets on buying and selling property, to better understand your rights as a buyer.
+If you’re planning on bidding at auction, we recommend you read their 'Bidder's Guide' fact sheet before you attend the auction.

 6. Check the sales contract